Yasuf: History

 Yasuf is an ancient village that is known from all periods.
 Potsherds from the Iron Age II (8th and 7th centuries BCE), have been found, and also from the Hellenistic/Roman, Crusader/Ayyubid, Mamluk and early Ottoman era.
 Byzantine ceramics have also been found.

 NE and SW of the village is a large cemetery, with tombs carved into rock, some with arcosolia.

 Iron age

-Yasuf is identified with the Israelite village of Yaashuv mentioned in the Samaria Ostraca.
+Yasuf is identified with the Israelite village of Yashuv (ישב) mentioned in the Samaria Ostraca.

 Classical antiquity

 During the Roman period it was one of three important markets for fruits, grains and legumes in the northern Judean mountains, southern Samaria, and the region of Lod.

 The village is mentioned by its current name in the Samaritan Book of Joshua, and in the "Samaritan Chronicle", its name is recorded as Jusepheh.
 According to the former, a story recounts how two Samaritan brothers, Ephraim and Menashe of Yasuf, hosted a Jewish pilgrim for the night and swapped the doves the pilgrim intended to offer as a sacrifice in the Temple of Jerusalem with mice.
 When their actions were discovered, they were punished and forced into servitude in the Temple.

+The Samaritan Tolidah, preserves a tradition that the wife of the Roman emperor Hadrian was a Samaritan from Yasuf.
+Therefore, after his conquest of Jerusalem, Hadrian placed a copper tablet in Nablus declaring that no Jew was permitted to reside there.

 In a Samaritan text, the town was known to be inhabited by Samaritan High Priests.